Amy Talkington

 Amy Virginia Talkington is an American filmmaker, screenwriter, and author.

-Background
+Early life and education

 Talkington was born in Dallas, Texas.
-Her father, Clement Talkington, is a surgeon; her mother, Virginia Savage McAlester, is an architectural historian and political activist.
+Her father, Clement Talkington, is a surgeon; her mother, Virginia Savage McAlester, was an architectural historian and political activist.

 Talkington attended the Hockaday School in Dallas and Choate Rosemary Hall in Connecticut.
 She received her B.A. from Barnard College and her M.F.A. in film directing from Columbia University's School of the Arts.